About this Install Guide

 Java is a high-level, object-oriented programming language first released by Sun Microsystems in 1995.

-It is designed to have as few implementation dependencies as possible, making it a versatile and widely-used language.
+Its aim is to have as few implementation dependencies as possible, making it a versatile and widely-used language.

 Is Java available for Arm Linux?